 The most popular choice by today’s parent is definitely the convertible car seat.
 It is more versatile than a seat dedicated solely to a certain sized child.
 In many cases it can be the only seat your child will need.

-They also enable you to adjust the 5 point harness, which must be used up to a certain weight (usually 18kg/40lbs)*.
+They also enable you to adjust the 5-point harness, which must be used up to a certain weight (usually 18kg/40lbs, but always refer to your car seat manual).

-Convertible car seats are also available in 2 in 1 configurations.
-Some of these seats last from newborn up to 18kg/40lbs*.
+Convertible car seats are also available in 2-in-1 configurations.
+Some of these seats last from newborn up to 18kg/40lbs, but always refer to your car seat manual to be sure.
 These seats can be rear facing while the child is very young, and front facing when the child has grown.
 When their child reaches the maximum size for this seat they would purchase a separate booster seat.

-Other 2 in 1s are perfect for parents who started with an infant seat, and when their child is larger then about 10kg/22lbs*, want a seat that will last for the next stages of childhood.
-These 2 in 1 are front facing and easily convert to a booster seat when the child is the appropriate size.
+Other 2-in-1 convertible car seats are perfect for parents who started with an infant seat, and when their child is larger than about 10kg/22lbs, want a seat that will last for the next stages of childhood.
+These 2-in-1 car seats are front facing and easily convert to a booster seat when the child is the appropriate size.

 Newborns must be sitting in a seat that is capable of rear-facing.
 Infant car seats are designed to be placed so the child is facing the back of the car.
 Parents often choose to begin with them because of they are small and easy to carry with the child safely inside.
 They also have all the features you’d expect to protect newborns: